 - In what subject areas does your academic background best equip you to carry out research?

 - What do you consider to be your particular strengths? (e.g. theoretical work? applied statistics? computational work?)

 - Have you already identified and/or made contact with a particular potential supervisor in the Department?
 (It is not necessary to do that before applying; but if you have done that already it is useful to provide the information here.)

-We expect to conduct interviews (mostly via Skype or a similar platform) in the first two weeks of March, and you can expect a decision shortly thereafter.
+We expect to conduct interviews (mostly via Zoom or a similar platform) in the first two weeks of March, and you can expect a decision shortly thereafter.

 Please send informal enquiries to Nick Tawn (N dot Tawn dot 1 at warwick dot ac dot uk), Marta Catalano (Marta dot Catalano at warwick dot ac dot uk), or Jere Koskela (J dot Koskela at warwick dot ac dot uk).

 The Statistics Internship Scheme is open to applications from both internal Warwick students and external applicants.
 Internal Warwick candidates are also eligible to apply to the Warwick URSSLink opens in a new window for internship funding.
 Applications to the two schemes are not mutually exclusive, though you cannot receive funding from both schemes simultaneously.

 In addition to the URSS programme of development opportunities and events, successful URSS applicants based in the Statistics department will have full access to the cohort activities of the Statistics Internship Scheme.
 Successful URSS applicants based in the Statistics department will also receive an extra £75 of funding per week for up to 8 weeks in addition to the £1000 URSS bursary, for a total of £200 per week assuming an 8 week project.